J.D., Emory University School of Law (1981)

 Mary F. Radford joined the College of Law faculty in 1984.
 Her teaching areas are Wills, Trusts & Estates; Estate Planning; and Law & the Elderly.
 Radford has also taught as a visiting professor at the law schools of the Phoenix School of Law, University of Georgia, Emory University and the University of Tennessee.

-Professor Radford was the President of the American College of Trust & Estate Counsel (ACTEC) in 2011-12.
+Radford was the president of the American College of Trust & Estate Counsel (ACTEC) in 2011-12.
 She served as the reporter for the Georgia Trust Code Revision Committee (2005-10), the Georgia Guardianship Code Revision Committee (1997-2004) and Georgia Probate Code Revision Committee (1992-96) of the State Bar of Georgia.
 She was the principal draftsperson for Georgia’s newly enacted Trust, Guardianship, and Probate Codes.
 She was the 2004 Chair of the AALS Section on Donative Transfers, Fiduciaries, and Estate Planning.

 Radford is the author Georgia Trusts & Trustees; Guardianships & Conservatorships in Georgia; the sixth and seventh editions of Redfearn: Wills & Administration in Georgia; and numerous law review articles.
-Professor Radford frequently gives presentations on estate planning and guardianship topics at local, national, and international seminars.
+Radford frequently gives presentations on estate planning and guardianship topics at local, national, and international seminars.
 In 2009, she was awarded the Verner S. Chaffin Career Service Award by the Fiduciary Law Section of the State Bar of Georgia.
 In 2002, she was awarded the Treat Award for Excellence by the National College of Probate Judges.